 Peak District Gateway

-by The Gateway At PEAK
+The Gateway At PEAK's story

 The 300-acre PEAK Resort site was first secured in 1988 following a long period of open cast.
 The land has now been fully reclaimed and prepared with the resort development in mind.
-Planning permission has been granted for the development which comprises over 5,000 mixed market overnight beds, hospitality, retail and leisure facilities supported by zero carbon access to a 550 square mile of National Park with its protected landscape and myriad of attractions.
+Planning permission for over 5000 mixed-market beds and leisure facilities has been granted for the development, supported by zero carbon access to a National Park with its protected landscape and attractions.
+PEAK will offer world class biking, hiking, trail walking, nature, culture and heritage experiences, 365 days a year.

 Developer Milligan has teamed up with Birchall Properties the landowner to form a JV to realise the Gateway @PEAK alongside strategic partners Chesterfield Borough Council, The University of Derby and The Peak District National Park Authority.
 The Gateway @PEAK will be the UK's first fully serviced national park gateway and forms the central feature of the 300-acre PEAK Resort development.